 • “’That’s interesting, dear’ really means ‘are you still talking?’

 • “’I’ve got reasons for what I’m doing’ really means ‘I sure hope I think of some pretty soon.’

 • “’I can’t find it’ really means ‘it didn’t fall into my outstretched hands, so I’m clueless.’

 • “’You know I could never love anyone else’ really means: ‘I’m used to the way you yell at me and realize it could be worse.

 • “’You look terrific’ really means: ‘please don’t try on one more outfit; I’m starving.’

 • “’I’m not lost; I know exactly where we are’ really means: ‘No one will ever see us again.’”

-“Laughter through tears” is said to be some of the best medicine.
+“Laughter through tears” — that’s definitely the best medicine!
 We hope it will be for you.
 Also, please know that we provide a Prayer Wall on the Home Page of our web site to post your marriage prayer requests.
 And here are a few additional articles that you might find humorous and enlightening on the different approaches of husbands and wives.
 (Perhaps the roles are reversed, but that’s ok, just change the pronouns… and see what you can related to and learn about our differences.)

 We hope this helps in some way.

 Cindy and Steve Wright